*This is an archived article that was published in 2022

 Related: Canucks: Who Should be Pearson’s Center, Horvat or Miller?

 Instead of Horvat’s line, which was always Green’s go-to, the Motto Line was Boudreau’s primary shutdown trio.
 While their Corsi-for percentage was less than ideal at 46.44 percent, the Canucks outscored the opposition 11-2 at 5-on-5 and had a .968 save percentage (SV%) when they were on the ice.
-The most impressive advanced stat, however, is the number of high-danger chances and goals they generated as a line.
+The most impressive advanced stat, however, was the number of high-danger chances and goals they generated as a line.
 As a trio, they scored seven high-danger goals and generated 28 high-danger chances.
 For a fourth line, that’s pretty impressive, especially when you consider the fact that Miller, Boeser and Pearson only had one high-danger goal to their name.